-The establishment files relating to 11 food business operations were examined by the audit team.
+The establishment files relating to 12 food business operations were examined by the audit team.
 The audit team reviewed non compliances identified and the follow up carried out.
 Where enforcement action had been taken, the records relating to the inspection which gave rise to the enforcement action were examined, as well as the subsequent inspections, in which follow up of the non compliances identified were reviewed.
+It was noted that the last inspection outcome for 11 of the 12 establishments was satisfactory and the remaining 1 had an outcome of minor non compliance.

 It was noted that where significant non compliances were identified, during official control inspections, follow up inspections took place.
-The audit team examined the records of such inspections and noted that non compliances were identified in the report to the FBO.
-However, the audit team noted that the information recorded was brief, but adequate.
-The audit team noted that there were clear records maintained of close out of non compliances as assessed on subsequent inspection reports.
+The audit team examined the records of such inspections and noted that recording of additional detail relating to the non compliances identified as well as the corrective actions, taken by the food business operators, should be maintained on subsequent inspection reports.

-The requirements set out in the service contract between the FSAI and Laois County Council regarding the follow up & close out of non compliances identified during official control inspections are being complied with.
+The requirements set out in the service contract between the FSAI and Roscommon County Council regarding the follow up & close out of non compliances identified during official control inspections are generally being complied with.
 Follow up & close out of non compliances are being carried out by the County Council within their functional area.

-&lt;sup>3 The local authority stated that it would perceive a major non compliance to be a situation in which there is grave and immediate danger to public health.
+However, the audit team noted that no major non compliances have been reported to the FSAI, as part of the service contract schedule 4, monthly reporting regime, although 3 enforcements have been taken under the FSAI Act since 2006.
+There was a discussion regarding the term 'major non compliances'.
+The local authority stated that it would perceive a major non compliance to be a situation in which there is grave and immediate danger to public health.
 It was agreed that there was no definition of the term and possibly this needed to be discussed by the FSAI & the LAVS.